fluid-project/infusion-docs/src/documents/tutorial-PreferencesFramework/PrefsFramework.md

 This prototree uses the `attrs` _[Renderer Decorator](../RendererDecorators.md)_ to add the min, max and step to the element as attributes.

-### Adding the panel to the editor ###
+### Adding the Panel to the Editor ###

-We saw above that the main HTML template for the tool, has a placeholder in it for the auto-pilot panel.
-We will add another placeholder for the radio volume panel to the `html/minEditor.html` file:
+We saw above that the main HTML template for the tool, has a placeholder in it for the auto-pilot Panel.
+We will add another placeholder for the radio volume Panel to the `html/minEditor.html` file:

 ```html